 Rich and creamy vegan lentil stew to warm you from the inside out.
 Full of healthy ingredients and anti-inflammatory benefits, a perfect cozy meal!

-So when I got the chance to review the new book by Angela Liddon, Oh She Glows Every Day, my eyes (and stomach) landed directly on her Golden French Lentil Stew.
-This rich and creamy vegan lentil stew will warm you from the inside out, it’s full of healthy ingredients and anti-inflammatory benefits, a perfect cozy meal!
+When I got the chance to review the new book by Angela Liddon, Oh She Glows Every Day, my eyes (and stomach) landed directly on her Golden French Lentil Stew.

 I kept putting stickies on my favorites, but when I ran out of stickies, I decided perhaps it was time to narrow it down.
 Because it happened to be a blustery day, the vegan lentil stew is what I went with.
 But really, SO many amazing options!

 - High Rise Pumpkin Cupcakes with Spiced Buttercream Frosting